aws-samples/generative-ai-cdk-constructs-samples/samples/sagemaker_custom_endpoint/README.md

 Specifically, this sample deploys an AWS Lambda function which interacts with a SageMaker real-time endpoint, hosting [bge-base-en-v1.5](https://huggingface.co/BAAI/bge-base-en-v1.5) to generate embeddings on AWS Inferentia 2.

+If you are interested to learn more about training and deploying models using [AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) and [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/), this [workshop](https://github.com/aws-samples/ml-specialized-hardware/tree/main) provides several accelerators and tutorials.

 By providing reusable constructs following AWS best practices, this app helps you quickly build custom generative AI apps on AWS.

 Here is the architecture diagram of the sample application: